Squalomix/repeats/README.md

 ## Use more options for RepeatMasker

 When RepeatMasker is run, consider setting the options `-s` (sensitive mode) and `-nolow` (no masking of low complexity repeats, e.g., for softmasking-aware gene prediction).
-There are more options such as `-noint` or `-norna` that may allow more desible repeat masking suitable to your expectation for downstream data processing.
+There are more options such as `-noint` or `-norna` that may allow more desiable repeat masking suitable to your expectation for downstream data processing.

 ## Masking simple tandem repeats